 - And the Tervueren which was first given its “official” name in 1893.

-The Tervuren was further recognized by the Société Roayale Saint-Hubert in 1901 further solidifying itself as its own unique and separate breed.
+Shortly after, the Tervuren was further recognized by the Société Royale Saint-Hubert in 1901, further solidifying itself as its own unique and separate breed.

 Despite all of this…

 The Belgian Tervuren didn’t become an instant sensation within the United States.
 This “unpopularity” may have been due in part because, while the American Kennel Club (AKC) did officially recognize in 1918, this “official” recognition lumped the four primary sheepherding dogs of Belgium all together under the title Belgian Sheepdog, which is a bit silly given how different each of these four dog breeds appears.

 IIn 1959, the AKC recognized the “error of their ways” and separated all four Belgian breeds with their unique title and Breed standards.
 This acknowledgment of the breed was probably due largely to how important the Tervurens played during the Second World War, where they proved their “merit” as strong, brave, and highly loyal companions on the battlefield!

 Today, the Terv, as he is called, is a popular dog breed in the United States, even though many folks will commonly mistake a purebred Trev, thinking that they are instead some “mix” because they will look quite similar to the more commonly know German Shepherd, just not the same.
 Today, even an American Belgian Tervuren Club provides further evidence of just how great this dog breed is!